Expert Review: Nordica Enforcer 94

 What I was looking for

-I was seeking a versatile, all-mountain ski that would hold up better than my park skis.
-I work as a Freestyle Ski Instructor 3-5 days a week and was really looking for a versatile daily driver that would last me season after season.
+I was seeking a versatile, all-mountain ski with an edge grip that would hold up better than my park skis.
+I work as a Freestyle Ski Instructor bringing up the next generation 3-5 days a week and was really looking for a versatile daily driver that would last me season after season.
 I needed a pair of skis for the season to coach on, and another freestyle coach offered me these skis for a great deal.

 Why I chose this gear